smaurice101/readthedocs/docs/source/tmlbuilds.rst

       'producerid' : 'rtmssolution',   # <<< *** Change as needed
       'raw_data_topic' : 'iot-preprocess', # *************** INCLUDE ONLY ONE TOPIC - This is one of the topic you created in SYSTEM STEP 2
       'preprocess_data_topic' : 'iot-preprocess2', # *************** INCLUDE ONLY ONE TOPIC - This is one of the topic you created in SYSTEM STEP 2
-      'maxrows' : '350', # <<< ********** Number of offsets to rollback the data stream -i.e. rollback stream by 500 offsets
+      'maxrows' : '50', # <<< ********** Number of offsets to rollback the data stream -i.e. rollback stream by 500 offsets
       'offset' : '-1', # <<< Rollback from the end of the data streams
       'brokerhost' : '',   # <<< *** Leave as is
       'brokerport' : '-999',  # <<< *** Leave as is
       'delay' : '70', # Add a 70 millisecond maximum delay for VIPER to wait for Kafka to return confirmation message is received and written to topic
       'array' : '0', # do not modify
       'saveasarray' : '1', # do not modify
-      'topicid' : '-1', # do not modify
+      'topicid' : '-999', # do not modify
       'rawdataoutput' : '1', # <<< 1 to output raw data used in the preprocessing, 0 do not output
       'asynctimeout' : '120', # <<< 120 seconds for connection timeout
       'timedelay' : '0', # <<< connection delay
       'tmlfilepath' : '', # leave blank
       'usemysql' : '1', # do not modify
-      'rtmsstream' : 'rtms-data', # Change as needed - STREAM containing log file data (or other data) for RTMS
+      'rtmsstream' : 'rtms-stream-mylogs,rtms-stream-mylogs2', # Change as needed - STREAM containing log file data (or other data) for RTMS
                                                         # If entitystream is empty, TML uses the preprocess type only.
       'identifier' : 'RTMS Past Memory of Events', # <<< ** Change as needed
-      'searchterms' : '&authentication failures,--entity--', # main Search terms, if AND add &, if OR use | s first characters, default OR
+      'searchterms' : '$authentication failures,--entity-- password failure ~ |unknown--entity--', # main Search terms, if AND add $, if OR use | s first characters, default OR
                                                                  # Must include --entity-- if correlating with entity - this will be replaced
                                                                  # dynamically with the entities found in raw_data_topic
-      'rememberpastwindows' : '50', # Past windows to remember
+      'rememberpastwindows' : '500', # Past windows to remember
-      'patternscorethreshold' : '20', # check for the number of patterns for the items in searchterms }
+      'patternscorethreshold' : '30', # check for the number of patterns for the items in searchterms }

     ######################################## DO NOT MODIFY BELOW #############################################